Getting current information about what has been going on at home has become difficult of late.

 "You are not going to write about this are you Peter?"

-By the way I have never actually written specifically about my brother's large dick before - I merely mentioned it in passing on one occasion.
+By the way I have never actually written specifically about my brother's large penis before - I merely mentioned it in passing on one occasion.

 The phrases 'Keeping Mum' and 'Mum's the Word' mean to keep quiet or to say nothing.
 The English came up with them.
 The terms have been around for quite a few centuries and are thought to have originated from the word "mummer'.
 A 'mummer' was a mime actor from pre-Shakespearean times.